-Come and see our new exhibit featuring Old Cape Charles with pictures and artifacts from our collections.
+Come and see our new exhibit featuring Old Cape Charles, including African-American businesses from the past, with pictures and artifacts from our collections.

 This engine and generator supplied power to the town and local area during periods of peak demand from 1947 until the mid-1980s.

 An extensive model collection of Chesapeake Bay ferries and steamboats from the mid-19th Century until the opening of the Bridge-Tunnel.